Nature is in crisis: Nearly 1 million species face extinction due to human activities and climate change.

 JH: Exactly.
 Depending on how this target is framed, the “30 by 30” initiative could either increase the number of Indigenous peoples kicked off their lands or become a driving force for countries to secure Indigenous land tenure so that they can hit their conservation targets.
 Currently, Indigenous rights are only mentioned in the last two targets of the Global Biodiversity Framework.
 Moving forward, it is crucial to incorporate Indigenous knowledge and priorities more holistically in the Framework and policy to ensure that their rights are respected.

 Kiley Price is the staff writer and news editor at Conservation International.
 Want to read more stories like this?
 Sign up for email updates.
-Donate to Conservation International.
+Also, please consider supporting our critical work.